 The back squat is a moderately difficult skill to learn.
-The biggest flaw of the back squat is, it really tightens up the hip flexors, as it does not allow one to fully extend the hips on the top (you would drop the bar behind you).
-For an athlete it is a big deal.
+The biggest flaw of the back squat is that it really tightens up the hip flexors, as it does not allow you to fully extend the hips at the top (you would drop the bar behind you).
+For an athlete, this is a big deal.

 For most athletes the barbell front squat is a better choice than the back squat.
-The FSQ allows one to fully extend the hips and it enforces a better technique (the back squat is a lot easier to cheat on by coming up tail first).
-Marty Gallagher, powerlifter through and through, when he coaches non-lifters, he has them do front squats.
+The front squat allows you to fully extend the hips and it enforces a better technique (the back squat is a lot easier to cheat on by coming up tail first).
+Marty Gallagher, powerlifter through and through, when he coaches non-lifters, has them do front squats.
 That is telling.

-The double kettlebell FSQ is another fine drill, although in a different vein.
-Dan John, Master SFG, pointed out that while in the barbell FSQ the weight is “stacked,” kettlebells make an awkward weight that increases the stabilization challenge—and smokes your abs, among other things.
+The double kettlebell front squat is another fine drill, although in a different vein.
+Dan John, Master SFG, pointed out that while in the barbell front squat the weight is “stacked,” kettlebells make an awkward weight that increases the stabilization challenge—and smokes your abs, among other things.
 No wonder you do not see a lot of people front squatting “just” 212 pounds of a pair of Beasts.
-Even Donnie Thompson gets his legs worked enough with 3x8 with a pair of 88s.
+Even Donnie Thompson gets his legs worked enough with 3×8 with a pair of 88s.

-The barbell squat that I put on the top of the pedestal is the Zercher squat that requires that you hold the barbell in the crooks of your elbows.
-The ZSQ offers many unique advantages over the back squat and the front squat.
+The barbell squat that I put on the top of the pedestal is the Zercher squat—the squat that requires you hold the barbell in the crooks of your elbows.

 Last but not least, when you are done with your set, you feel ready to walk through walls.